What Are Spy Bugs That Could be Spying On You?

 We live in troublingly invasive times.
 Vigilant surveillance over one's own space to ensure safety and privacy is one thing.
 When even governments, let alone unscrupulous private citizens, would feel entirely justified quietly documenting private actions and conversations without their target's foreknowledge, there are few effective counter-measures that can't justify their prices.

-The fact is, from police-grade telephone taps to inconspicuous audio, video and GPS bugs, sophisticated covert surveillance technology has never been more accessible or inexpensive to the general public.
+The fact is, from police-grade telephone taps to inconspicuous audio, video and GPS tracking devices, bugs, sophisticated covert surveillance technology has never been more accessible or inexpensive to the general public.
 The aftermath of undetected surveillance has significantly damaged countless companies and individuals.
 Draw your line in the sand with a personal Bug Finder and take charge of your own personal security.

 What are Bug and RF Signal Detectors?
 How does a Bug Detector work?